TreAt1412/udacity2/README.md

 * Creating a UI for making predictions.
 * Using Github Actions instead of Azure pipelines.
 * Run the app on Kubernetes cluster
+* Build alert when deploy success or not

 ## YouTube Demo